Booking Terms and Conditions

 Where you are unable to attend the course applied for and inform Cycling UK with 4 weeks notice or more, the following applies:

-- Your place can be transferred to another appropriate applicant at no additional cost, provided they contact Cycling UK's booking line and book on as normal
+- Your place can be transferred to another appropriate applicant at no additional cost, provided they contact Cycling UK's training email and book on as normal

 - Your place can be transferred to another course.
 Any differences between course costs will be charged or refunded as appropriate